Total Shoulder Replacement Surgery for Patients in El Paso

 Before the procedure takes place, you will have to undergo a medical evaluation from your physician.
 This way, the surgeon will be completely certain that you’re ready and healthy enough to undergo surgery.
 Since your arm will be out of commission for a few weeks after the surgery, you should make a few changes in your home so you can avoid any complications when partaking in regular tasks such as reaching high shelves.
 Make sure all the most important objects in your home are within arm’s reach.

 For the first few weeks, you will require assistance when day-to-day tasks like getting dressed, bathing, cooking, and doing laundry.
-Make sure to have have someone there to assist you while you recover from surgery.
+Make sure to have someone there to assist you while you recover from surgery.
 This may be a loved one or a home health professional.
 On the day of the surgery, make sure to wear loose-fitting clothing.

 What To Expect During the Surgery